Gringo Pricing And How To Avoid It

 After 20 years vetting and investing in property markets around the world, for me, now, it comes down as much to the people behind the project as the particulars of the project itself.

-A development here in Panama has been stalled for the past two years because of financing problems.
+A development here in Panama was stalled three years ago because of financing problems.
 The developer had a commitment from a local bank to fund the construction of the building once he’d met the bank’s pre-construction sales goals.
 He met the goals, but the bank backed out, leaving the developer and early buyers in the lurch.

 The developer could have walked away at that point.
 This would have left the investors with nothing.